learn-compsci/mathematical-techniques/content/draft/More-Examples/Unit 1 Extended Examples.md

 1. Close the door.
 2. I hope it rains today.

-These statements don't have a clear "true or false" property to them.
+These statements don't have a clear "true" or "false" property to them.

 #### Example: Logical Connectives